 The dates in the table below are estimates for the start and stop dates of sampling based on NOAA weather station records from the most recent 10 years.
 Calculations are based on the 5-day running average of observed daily maximum temperatures (TMAX) from NOAA NCDC between 2006-2015 (Menne et al. 2012).
+Mosquitoes are typically active after mean temperatures rise above 10 degrees Centigrade, so historical averages of the start & end of the season are provided.
+Mosquitoes in Alaska are cold-adapted and a 10 degree Centigrade threshold has proven to be too warm and a date range of 4 degree Centigrade is provided.

 Domain staff should schedule field season sampling to occur between the estimated field season start and end dates for each site as indicated in the table.
-Limited off-season sampling bouts at core sites should be scheduled ahead of the field season (between the estimated 'off-season' start date and the estimated field season start date) and following the field season (between the estimated field season end date and the estimated 'off-season' end date).
+Limited off-season sampling bouts at core sites should be scheduled ahead of the field season (prior to the estimated field season start date) and following the field season (after the estimated field season end date).